 You can read more about the benefits of a digital detox here.

-A good place to start with your social media break is setting achievable boundaries on when you want to check your accounts, where you want to check them – at home, during your commute – and how long you’ll check each account for.
+A good place to start with your social media break is setting achievable boundaries on when you want to check your accounts, where you want to check them – at home, during your commute – and how long you’ll check each account.
 Setting a boundary could look like putting your phone away during meals, or muting notifications when you’ll be spending time with people you care about.

-If the self control aspect proves to be a bit challenging, which is completely normal, you can utilize BlockSite’s scheduling feature which will enable you to set the times of day you want to be off your phone.
+If the self-control aspect proves to be a bit challenging, which is completely normal, you can utilize BlockSite’s scheduling feature which will enable you to set the times of day you want to be off your phone.
 For example, if you decided that 30 minutes before bed you don’t want to look at Instagram, you can set that schedule in your BlockSite account.
 You don’t have to go through a social media detox alone, with BlockSite we’ll help you set your boundaries and make sure they aren’t being ignored.

 Develop New Hobbies

 It truly is not easy to take a break from social media.
 The platforms are designed to keep us there for as long as possible.
 It’s important to remember not to be hard on yourself and to make sure you’re rewarding yourself for the wins, no matter how small or big.
 When you reward yourself you’re not only celebrating your achievements but you’re creating something for you to look forward to throughout this process.
 Rewards can range from buying yourself a pastry from your favorite coffee shop, watching or renting your favorite movie, or taking yourself out for a nice meal.
 Whatever you decide, it should be something that brings you joy.
-With BlockSite, you can actually track your progress in monitoring how much time you spend on each App or website.
+With BlockSite, you can actually track your progress by monitoring how much time you spend on each app or website.

 It’s important to keep in mind that limiting the time you spend on social media is not a sprint, but more of a marathon.
 As you get used to a schedule and days without so much social media intake and consumption, it will start to feel more natural to not check each App multiple times throughout the day.
 Take your time, enjoy being in the moment, and use BlockSite to help guide you.